Bernullys/python_web_framework_fastapi/README.md

         API annotation and automatic documentation
         And you only have to declare them once.
         That's probably the main visible advantage of FastAPI compared to alternative frameworks (apart from the raw performance).

+Query Parameters:
+    When you declare other function parameters that are not part of the path parameters, they are automatically interpreted as "query" parameters.
+    All the same process that applied for path parameters also applies for query parameters.
+    As query parameters are not a fixed part of a path, they can be optional and can have default values.
+    You can declare multiple path parameters and query parameters at the same time, FastAPI knows which is which.
+And you don't have to declare them in any specific order.
+They will be detected by name.
+    When you declare a default value for non-path parameters (for now, we have only seen query parameters), then it is not required.cIf you don't want to add a specific value but just make it optional, set the default as None.
+But when you want to make a query parameter required, you can just not declare any default value.
+    And of course, you can define some parameters as required, some as having a default value, and some entirely optional.